 Historical Notes for this Recipe:

-This recipe for Low-Carb Green Chile Chicken Enchiladas that I created with my nephew Jake was first posted in October 2014.
-It was updated and improved in 2021 and last updated with more information in 2024.
+This recipe for Low-Carb Green Chile Chicken Enchiladas was first posted in October 2014.
+It was updated and improved in 2021 and last updated with more information in 2026.

 Pinterest image of Low-Carb Green Chile Chicken Enchiladas